cognitedata/indsl/docs-source/source/contribute.rst

 If they fail and you are unable to fix the issue, please reach out to us.

 3. **Make your changes**: Make your changes to the code base.
 Make sure to follow the coding style and documentation guidelines.
-We use Flake8 to enforce the coding style, which in addition to pre-commit checks, will run automatically when you push your changes.
+Pre-commit checks will run automatically when you push your changes.
 You can also run pre-commit checks manually for all staged files by running ``poetry run pre-commit run --all-files``.
-You can find the full list of formatting requirements specified in the `.pre-commit-config.yaml <https://github.com/cognitedata/indsl/blob/main/.pre-commit-config.yaml>`_ file in the root of the repository.
 We follow the Google Python Style Guide for docstrings.

 4. **Write tests**: If you are adding a new feature or fixing a bug, write tests using the `pytest` framework to cover the new code.
 Make sure that they pass.

-5. **Make a pull request**: Once you are satisfied with your changes and all of the tests pass, make a pull request to the main repository using the conventional commit message format.
+5. **Make a pull request**: Once you are satisfied with your changes and all of the tests pass, make a pull request using the conventional commit message format.

 Code Review Process